 "Dementia is a set of symptoms and it can be caused by a lot of things.
 It can be caused by Alzheimer's.
 It can be caused by trauma to the brain or it can be caused by alcoholism or drug use, so the question isn't really if David did have dementia because he certainly did have the signs of memory loss and dementia like symptoms.
 The question really was for David what caused the dementia and so I don't think all the stories about him lying or deceiving anyone...
 I think it's really about him coming to terms with his struggles," the documentary's producer Saralena Weinfeld exclusively told Closer Weekly in a new interview.

 David singing in 1973.
 (Photo Credit: Getty Images)

-That said, he additionally revealed he will put his music career on the backburner to instead concentrate on his health and happiness in the coming months.
-“I want to focus on what I am, who I am and how I’ve been without any distractions,” David told the news outlet.
-“I want to love.
-I want to enjoy life.”
+In February 2017, David additionally revealed he was putting his music career on the backburner to instead concentrate on his health and happiness.
+"I want to focus on what I am, who I am, and how I’ve been without any distractions.
+I want to love.
+I want to enjoy life," he said.

 Today, documentary producer Weinfeld believes David would be proud of David Cassidy: the Last Session.
 "I think David would feel good about it.
 I believe we created a very complex, nuance portrait of this man who experienced the ultimate in fame and celebrity and what he really wanted to do was to be seen as a complex, multi-dimensional person, someone who is more than a teen idol, someone who had artistic chops and so I think that that came with talking about the highs and the lows and being open about what he struggled with and he wanted to do that at the end of his life and I think that's because he really wanted to be known as honestly as possible," she told Closer.